 Former Chancellor Rishi Sunak was one of the first of many ministers to resign (opens in new tab) from Boris Johnson's government earlier in July.
 In his resignation letter (opens in new tab), the Chancellor said that the public expect government to be conducted "properly, competently and seriously," and that he felt his own approach to the economy was "fundamentally too different" to that of Boris Johnson.

 First elected to Parliament in 2015 as the MP for Richmond (Yorkshire), Sunak served as chief secretary to the Treasury and parliamentary under secretary of state at the Ministry of Housing, Communities and Local Government before his appointment as Chancellor.

-When did Boris Johnson become Prime Minister?
+When did Liz Truss become Prime Minister?